chitown2016/my-reddit/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Follow the design system guidelines
+3. Follow the coding guidelines
 4. Add tests for new features
 5. Submit a pull request